 Never use a high pressure washer to clean the vehicle.
-USE LOW PRES-SURE ONLY (like a garden hose).
-High pressure can cause electrical or mechanical damage.
+USE LOW PRESSURE ONLY (like a garden hose).
+High pressure can cause electrical or mechanical damages.

 Painted parts which are damaged should be properly repainted to prevent rust.

 When required, wash the body with warm water and soap (only use mild detergent).
 Apply non-abrasive wax.